Crivella/DFT_QE_beginner_tutorial/0_Si_bulk/4_bandstructure/README.md

       - Manually by looking up a table of high-symmetry point for the system's lattice (FCC), e.g. from [Bilbao crystallographic server](https://www.cryst.ehu.es/cryst/get_kvec.html) or [1] or standard textbooks.
       For example, bulk silicon has space group 227 (Fd-3m): click _Optimized listing_ and _include primitive basis_ to see the coordinates of various high symmetry points.
       ![BZ](Ref/bands-mix.png?raw=true "BZ")
       - Or by using the XCrySDen `tools` -> `k-path selection` tool.
+Note: k-points are specified in 'crystal' units.
         NOTE: when saving the k-path specify the pwscf extension in the menu and IN THE FILE NAME or XCrySDen will use the wrong format.
+      - Or by uploading your input file to the [SeekPath app](https://www.materialscloud.org/work/tools/seekpath)
       - Or read the DFT-basics/Doc/brillouin_zones.pdf guide.

   3. The output from the previous step is not in a human-readable format.
 To plot an actual bandstructure, you must run the `bands.x` post-processing tool using the provided input 'si.bandspp.in'